G-Pasko/Corsework-CSE-13-/hw3/DESIGN.md

 Psuedocode:

 Stack Push:
+Get size of stack and set it to variable
 Push the value to the top of the stack
-Check if top of stack is the value of the new node if yes: return true if no: return fasle
+Check if new size of stack is the same as old size if yes: return false if no: return true

 Stack pop:
 Create variable and set its value to the value at bottom of the stack.
 Then, free the bottom node of the stack and